benjaminion/upgrading-ethereum-book/src/book.md

 The proportion of the validator's remaining effective balance that will be subtracted [is calculated](/part3/transition/epoch#slashings) as, `PROPORTIONAL_SLASHING_MULTIPLIER` multiplied by the sum of the effective balances of the slashed validators in the window, divided by the total effective balance of all validators.
 The idea of this mechanism is to punish accidents lightly (in which only a small number of validators were slashed) and attacks heavily (where many validators coordinated to double vote).

 To finalise conflicting checkpoints, at least a third of the balance must have voted for both.
-That's why the "natural" setting of `PROPORTIONAL_SLASHING_MULTIPLIER` is three: in the event of an attack that finalises conflicting chackpoints, the attackers lose their entire stake.
-This provides "the maximal minimum accoutable safety margin".
+That's why the "natural" setting of `PROPORTIONAL_SLASHING_MULTIPLIER` is three: in the event of an attack that finalises conflicting checkpoints, the attackers lose their entire stake.
+This provides "the maximal minimum accountable safety margin".

 However, for the initial stage of the beacon chain, Phase&nbsp;0, `PROPORTIONAL_SLASHING_MULTIPLIER` was set to one, and increased to two at the Altair upgrade.
 These lower values provide some insurance against client bugs that might cause mass slashings in the early days.
 It will eventually be increased to its final value of three in a later upgrade.